How To Re-Engage Church Members in 7 Steps

-For the church leaders saying they need to figure out how to re-engage church members who haven’t been heard from in a while, this post is for you.
+Need to figure out how to re-engage church members you haven’t heard from in a while?
+This post is for you.
 How do you get people to come back to gathering together, whether in-person, online or a mix of both?
 When you know people have slipped away because the numbers are down everywhere, it’s time to do something different.
 It’s time to reach out to as many people individually as you can.

 Digital technology and marketing has grown and evolved.
 Now, your congregation faces 2020 and lives shifted to more time at home, on Zoom calls, and not seeing people like before.
 Broadly distributed communications on social, email and websites don’t have the same effect they did back in March and April.

 Sure, some people have stayed connected and you’re likely seeing some successes.
 You can keep using your digital communications channels that are working well for you and serving your church.
 Keep providing encouragement, any necessary updates, and encouraging them to serve.